manojverma5575/ATM_Machine/README.md

 Update the database credentials in the Java code.
 Run the Project
 Compile and execute the Main.java file.
-📸 Screenshots
-(Include screenshots of your ATM Simulator UI)

 💡 Future Enhancements